dougeby/IntuneDocs/intune/early-edition.md

 > [!NOTE]
 > Today, Intune only synchronizes VPP apps from the VPP country store that match the Intune locale in which the Intune tenant was created.

-### Volume Purchase Program for Business apps will now sync to your Intune Tenant <!-- 800882 -->
-Third-party developers will be able to privately distribute apps to authorized Volume Purchase Program (VPP) for Business members specified in iTunes Connect.
-These VPP for Business members can sign in to the Volume Purchase Program App Store and purchase their apps.

-With this release, the VPP for Business apps purchased by the end user will now start syncing to their Intune tenants.

 ###  Update iOS VPP user and device licensed apps  <!-- 1305564 -->
 You will be able to configure the iOS VPP token to update all apps purchased for that token through the Intune service.
 Intune will detect the VPP app updates inside the app store and automatically push them to the device when the device checks-in.